-We are among the largest BHKP producer in Europe, focused on eucalyptus pulp, with an annual maximum installed capacity of 960,000 tonnes as at December 31, 2015.
-During 2015, we exported approximately 83% of our eucalyptus pulp production, primarily to customers in the western European market, the largest global pulp market, where we have a market share of 11%.
-We hold a leading market position in terms of market share by volume for our pulp products in each of Germany, Spain, Italy and France, the principal markets for our pulp products, which accounted for 26%, 17%, 12% and 7% of our sales volume, respectively, during the twelve months ended December 31, 2015.
+We are the largest BHKP producer in Europe, focused on eucalyptus pulp, with an annual maximum installed capacity of 1,0700,00. tonnes as at December 31, 2016, more than 18% above that of the next largest BHKP producer in Europe.
+During 2016, we exported approximately 82% of our eucalyptus pulp production, primarily to customers in the western European market, the largest global pulp market after China, where we have an estimated market share of 11%.
+We hold a leading market position in terms of market share by volume for our pulp products in each of Germany, Iberia, Italy, Poland and France, the principal markets for our pulp products, which accounted for 23%, 18%, 13%;8% and 7% of our sales volume, respectively, for the twelve months ended December 31, 2016.
+During the same period, we also exported our pulp products to other western European countries (18%) and to eastern European countries (10%)as well as, on an opportunistic basis to countries outside of Europe (4%).

-We believe that our leading market positions and strategic location provide us with significant economies of scale and flexibility, and thus a competitive advantage over South American pulp producers in particular.
+We believe that our leading market positions provide us with significant economies of scale and flexibility, and thus a competitive advantage over South American pulp producers in particular.
 In addition, the adaptation of our pulp production processes to the changing demands of customers for certain types and grades of pulp and for the use of either the elemental chlorine free (ECF) or the totally chlorine free (TCF) bleaching method helps us to retain our leading market positions.